shall0ts/shall0ts.github.io/_projects/OSU_Green.md

     Maps of campus with barriers in blue highlighter.
 1980 on the left, 2022 on the right.
 </div>

-This project was presented at a USG General Assembly meeting.
+This project was presented at a USG General Assembly meeting on November 30th, 2022.
 The analysis was well received.
-Several members of the Assembly thanked me for the work and considered themselves well informed with the status of campus green space. d
+Several members of the Assembly thanked me for the work and considered themselves well informed with the status of campus green space.

 Refer to my <a href="https://github.com/shall0ts/Projects">GitHub repo</a> for PowerPoint presented to the Assembly and a pdf of some of the notes I took during a touchpoint with the Environment and Sustainability Committee.